LordUnicorn31/Kujo-Studios/Docs/GDD.md

 # Story

 You are the captain in a spaceship.
 You and your team have been raiding planets to get ores for years now, however, you just had an accident and landed in a mysterious planet.
 In order to escape you will need to gather resources from the planet and build a new starship that helps you get out of that planet.
 But be careful! the population of the planet have discovered you, and they don't like the idea of having a bunch of strangers raiding their planet and stealing their ores, so you better protect yourself in order to achieve your main goal.

+# Controls

+Mouse: Move around the map.

+Left mouse button: Select (units, building, menus, basically select everything you can press).

+Right mouse button: Move units (When a unit is selected and you press right mouse button somewhere, the unit will move to that point).

+Mouse button rudder: Zoom out/Zoom in.